Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics: Geodesics in the Space of -Curves

 In fact, by~\eqref{embedding}, we have $\norm{\gm'}_{L^\infty(\Circ,\R^2)}\leq \norm{\gm'}_{\BV(\Circ,\R^2)}$, so that every curve $\gm\in BV^2(\Circ,\R^2)$ such that

 satisfies~\eqref{cond-derivative-bis}.

 \end{proof}

-\begin{rem}[{\bf Immersions, embeddings, and orientation}] We point out that condition \eqref{cond-derivative} does not guarantee that curves belonging to $\Bb$ are injective.
+\begin{rem}[{\bf immersions, embeddings, and orientation}] We point out that condition \eqref{cond-derivative} does not guarantee that curves belonging to $\Bb$ are injective.
 This implies in particular that every element of $\Bb$ needs not be an embedding (see Figure~\ref{not-emb}).

-Moreover, as $BV^2$-immersed curves can have some self-intersections the standard notion of orientation (clockwise or counterclockwise) defined for Jordan's curves can not be used in our case.
+Moreover, as $BV^2$-immersed curves can have some self-intersections, the standard notion of orientation (clockwise or counterclockwise) defined for Jordan's curves cannot be used in our case.
 The interior of a $BV^2$-immersed curve can be disconnected and the different branches of the curve can be parameterized with incompatible orientations.
 For example, there is no standard counterclockwise parameterization of the curve in Fig.\ref{not-emb}.

 In order to define a suitable notion of orientation, we introduce the notion of orientation with respect to an extremal point.
-For every $\gm\in \Bb$ and $p\in \gm(\Circ)$ we say that $p$ is an extremal point for $\gm$ if $\gm(\Circ)$ lies entirely in a closed half plane bounded by a line through $p$.
+For every $\gm\in \Bb$ and $p\in \gm(\Circ)$ we say that $p$ is an extremal point for $\gm$ if $\gm(\Circ)$ lies entirely in a closed half-plane bounded by a line through $p$.

-We also suppose that the Fr\'{e}net frame denoted $({\bf t}_p, {\bf n}_p)$ is well defined at $p$ where ${\bf n}_p$ denotes here the unit outward normal vector.
+We also suppose that the Fr\'{e}net frame denoted $({\bf t}_p, {\bf n}_p)$ is well defined at $p$, where ${\bf n}_p$ denotes here the unit outward normal vector.
 Then, we say that $\gm$ is positively oriented with respect to $p$ if the ordered pair $({\bf n}_p, {\bf t}_p)$ gives the counterclockwise orientation of $\R^2$.
 For example the curve in Fig.\ref{not-emb} is positively oriented with respect to the point $p$ but negatively oriented with respect to $q$.

 \end{rem}